ARU1-TEAM/Ubuntu-complete-install/README.md

 sudo apt-get upgrade
 ~~~
 ### PowerLevel10k Issue
-If your powerlevel10k fonts doesn't match.
-Please check if you already put the proper fonts in your terminal preferences.
+If your powerlevel10k **fonts** doesn't match.
+Please check if you already put the proper fonts in your **terminal preferences**.
 In this case, you have to put the `MesloLGS NF Regular`
 ### LightDm
 In case your xxfce is not the vanilla one.
-You can uninstall gdm3 (it is more likely that you installed it).
+You can uninstall **gdm3** (it is more likely that you installed it).
 ~~~ sh
 sudo apt-get remove gdm3
 ~~~